RMerl/asuswrt-merlin/README-merlin.txt

           down (configurable on the WAN page).
    - CHANGED: Upgraded miniupnpd to 1.8.20140401.
    - CHANGED: Disk idle exclusion now supports up to 9 disks.
-   - FIXED: WOL wasn't working.
+   - FIXED: WOL wasn't working (Asus bug in 4887/5047)
    - FIXED: Replaced webui glue with permanent concrete.
 It won't fall again.
    - FIXED: Language dropdown not properly shown with 8-bit characters.
-   - FIXED: Filter out neighbour solicitation flood on Comcast's IPv6 network which would result in log spam from the tables getting filled.
-The filter is enabled by default and can be controled with the "ipv6_neighsol_drop" nvram setting.
+   - FIXED: Comcast's IPv6 network would flood the LAN with neighbour solicitation packets, which should normally not cross beyond their modem.
+There is now an ip6tables rule to filter out those packets, preventing your log from being spammed with table overflows.
+The filter is is enabled by default and can be disabled by setting the "ipv6_neighsol_drop" nvram setting to "0". (rule suggested by diplomat7)
   - FIXED: EMF wasn't properly configured after wireless was restarted (patch from Vahur)
   - FIXED: Router crashing when more than around 30 static routes